Øredev 2011 in the rear-view mirror – Part 5

 Tim Huckaby – Delivering Improved User Experience with Metro Style Win 8 Applications

-Tim started this talk with Natural User Interfaces and some new features in Windows 8, like semantic zoom, a desktop mode behind Metro (looks just like Win 7), smart touch and a new task manager (he was kinda ironic here).
+Tim started this talk with Natural User Interfaces and some new Windows 8 features, like semantic zoom, a desktop mode behind Metro (hi Win 7), smart touch and a task manager.

-Tim demonstrated Tobii on a really cool laptop with two cameras, which allows it to see in 3D.
-The rest of the session was…enjoyable.
-I cannot put my finger on it, but I had fun, although I was disappointed by the demos.
-The Kinect demo was semi-cool, where Tim hinted that the new XBOX Loop and a new Kinect will become a small revolution.
+Tim demoed Tobii on a cool laptop with two cameras, which allows it to see in 3D.
+The rest of the talk was…enjoyable.
+I had fun, but wasn’t too impressed.
+The Kinect demo was cool and let Tim to claim that the upcoming XBOX Loop with Kinect is a small revolution.